amybingzhao/netflix-github-cli-tool/README.md

   - This would make the output more readable by the end user
 - Linting
   - Setting up a linter would help with the readability of this project
+- Refinements around where the .cache folder + .env file are stored.
+Right now they're stored next to the files that create them for convenience but they should probably be stored either at the git root or some other commonly-used location (e.g. if tools already store data in some ~/.cache folder) for discoverability.

 ## Testing